FARN-Design/easyBackendSummary/README.txt

 == Description ==

-Easy Backend Summary helps you to keep track of all the important information on your WordPress site.
+Easy Backend-Summary helps you to keep track of all the important information on your WordPress site.
 You can create your own individual summary of different post-types and user-roles.
 Current changes and news are displayed compactly in the time period you have selected

 Easy to set up without programming
 Individual overview for each backend user